NOTE: View the New Admin Experience version of this article.

-In this article, you'll learn how to take advantage of RSS feeds in Marketing Automation Professional (MA Professional).
+In this article, you'll learn how to take advantage of RSS feeds in Communications Professional.
 You'll learn how to perform each of the steps necessary to insert RSS feeds into your mailings.

 Step 1 - Create an RSS Feed source

 If you plan to load articles onto your website, you might want to consider using RSS feeds to bring these same articles into your mailings.
 RSS feeds allow you to place and format outside web content in your mailing.
 This easy-to-use feature is very beneficial, especially if you frequently update your website content.

 - Navigate to Mailings > Story Layouts to get to the HTML editor.